kapi1525/NoiseExtension/readme.md

 There are some [included examples](Examples/Noise/), you can also find them in your Clickteam Fusion 2.5/Examples/Noise/ folder after you installed Noise.

-## Wiki / Help file
+## Wiki

-I recently finaly created Noise Object wiki on github.
-Wiki is also automaticaly converted to help file that you can read offline, you can find handy link to it in about page inside object properties.
+I recently finaly created Noise Object [wiki on github](https://github.com/kapigames/NoiseExtension/wiki).
+There you can find more info about what each ACEs and properties do and some nice screenshots.

-Note: currently this wiki/help file is very much work in progress, not everythings is documented yet.
+## Help file

+I wanted to automaticaly convert github wiki to help file, but in the end it was too complicated and buggy so i scrapped it.
+Currently help button Noise object about properties just redirects you to github wiki.

 ## Installing